openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 startAbilityForResult(want: Want, callback: AsyncCallback&lt;AbilityResult&gt;): void;

-Starts an ability.
-This API uses an asynchronous callback to return the result when the ability is terminated.
-The following situations may be possible for a started ability:
+Starts a UIAbility.
+This API uses an asynchronous callback to return the result when the UIAbility is terminated.
+The following situations may be possible for a started UIAbility:
- - Normally, you can call [terminateSelfWithResult](#uiabilitycontextterminateselfwithresult) to terminate the ability.
-The result is returned to the caller.
+ - Normally, you can call [terminateSelfWithResult](#uiabilitycontextterminateselfwithresult) to terminate the UIAbility.
+The result is returned to the initiator UIAbility.
- - If an exception occurs, for example, the ability is killed, an error message, in which **resultCode** is **-1**, is returned to the caller.
+ - If an exception occurs, for example, the UIAbility is killed, an error message, in which **resultCode** is **-1**, is returned to the initiator UIAbility.
- - If different applications call this API to start an ability that uses the singleton mode and then call [terminateSelfWithResult](#uiabilitycontextterminateselfwithresult) to terminate the ability, the normal result is returned to the last caller, and an error message, in which **resultCode** is **-1**, is returned to others.
+ - If different applications call this API to start a UIAbility that uses the singleton mode and then call [terminateSelfWithResult](#uiabilitycontextterminateselfwithresult) to terminate the UIAbility, the normal result is returned to the last initiator UIAbility, and an error message, in which **resultCode** is **-1**, is returned to others.

 Observe the following when using this API:
- - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
+ - If an application running in the background needs to call this API to start a UIAbility, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
- - If **visible** of the target ability is **false**, the caller must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
+ - If **visible** of the target UIAbility is **false**, the initiator UIAbility must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
  - For details about the startup rules for the components in the stage model, see [Component Startup Rules (Stage Model)](../../application-models/component-startup-rules.md).

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core